Old Kinchega Homestead

 - Please note

-- Discovery tours of the Old Kinchega Homestead are available during the Easter, winter and spring school holidays
+- Tours of the Old Kinchega Homestead are available during the Easter, winter and spring school holidays.

 Built on the edge of a billabong off the Darling river in the mid- to late-1870s and occupied for some 60-80 years, Kinchega Homestead was of great significance to the area, and tells an enthralling story of the area’s Aboriginal and European heritage.